rivkavizenexp/goal-recognition-2d/SETUP.md

 Install the firebase CLI for deploying updated SVG files by following [this guide](https://firebase.google.com/docs/cli#instalnpm l_the_firebase_cli)

+ Generate a private key file for your firebase account:
+ - In the Firebase console, open Settings > Service Accounts.
+ - Click Generate New Private Key, then confirm by clicking Generate Key.
+ - Securely store the JSON file containing the key as firebase_adminsdk.json.

 ### Deploy
 Open the CLI in a different folder, and copy to it the JsPsych and SVG folders.
 Follow [this guide](https://firebase.google.com/docs/hosting/quickstart)